sxiii/telegram-builders/README.md

 The reason behind Docker builds for Telegram is that we want to get a reproducable build of Telegram codebase (with patches as well) that isn't dependent on libraries installed in the host system.

-In other words, I've experienced sometimes conditions when installed libraries and software on host machines, such as with Manjaro, for example, we are unable to build telegram from the same PKGBUILD.
+In other words, I've experienced the following: sometimes, with specific versions of libraries and software on host machines, we are unable to build telegram from the same PKGBUILD.
 But when we take same PKGBUILD to a clean and fresh ArchLinux install, it works perfectly.

 So I decided to just continue with Docker containers as they allow us to easily create reproducible containers and use them to build specialized Telegram versions.

+This repo is intended to be telegram-bleeding-edge version with some tweaks enabled.
+But if we decide to save the backwards compatibility, we might need to develop a way to feature-freeze or just use older builds from github packages when we need them.

 ### What is in this repo?
-* Currently, there's only 1 telegram version and 1 linux target to build.
+* Currently, there's only 1 telegram version and 1 linux target to build (Arch).
 * In the future, this might be expanded to more telegram versions, as well as other linux targets, if needed or desired.

 ### Is this vanilla telegram?